Afa Anoaʻi Jr.

-Afa Anoaʻi Jr. (born October 6, 1984) is an American professional wrestler.
+Afa Anoaʻi Jr. (born October 6, 1984) is an American professional wrestler and promoter.
 He is best known for his work with the professional wrestling promotion World Wrestling Entertainment (WWE) in the late 2000s with the ring name Manu.
-He owns BattleField Pro Wrestling, a promotion based in Pennsylvania.
+He is also owner of BattleField Pro Wrestling, there is a promotion based in Pennsylvania.

 Early life and education

 Anoaʻi attended Freedom High School in Bethlehem Township, Pennsylvania, where he competed in the Eastern Pennsylvania Conference, known for producing top athletic talent in football, wrestling, and other sports.
 Anoai's high school football coach Jim Morgans described him as "the best defensive lineman I've coached."
 As a senior, Anoaʻi was named one of the 100 best football players in the United States by analyst Tom Lemming.

 Following graduation from Freedom High School, Anoaʻi attended Fork Union Military Academy as a postgraduate to study and play football.
 In 2003, he played in the All-American Bowl.
 Upon graduating, Anoaʻi played football at the University of Connecticut for a year.

 He began training as a professional wrestler under his father, Afa, and brothers, Lloyd and Samula.
 He made his debut on August 28, 1998, at the age of 14, winning a battle royal in Austria.